AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-protocol.md

 $\Delta\%_{threshold} = (\frac{100\%}{100\% + \Delta\%_{dApps}} - 1) * 100\%$

 where $\Delta\%_{dApps}$ is the change in the number of dApps, expressed as a percent.
 In case number has been reduced, the _delta_ will be negative.
-The comparison is always done between the _baseline_ number of slots and the new number of slots.
+The comparison is always done between the _baseline_ number of slots (determined using the baseline price) and the new number of slots.

 $new\_threshold = base\_threshold * (1 + \Delta\%_{threshold})$